elastest/elastest-device-emulator-service/e2e-test/README.md

 e2e-test
 ========

-End-to-end tests for EUS through TORM.
+End-to-end tests for EDS through TORM.

 What is ElasTest